SimonPringleWallace/tool-tracker-client/README.md

   The Hammer is a tool inventory managment system inspired by the need for easy to use accessible, and cost effective IMSs in the non-profit sector.
-  Built primarily utilizing Javascript, the focus of this iteration of 'The Hammer' remained on firm API integration with a custom server.
+  Built primarily utilizing Javascript, the focus of this iteration of 'The Hammer' remained on firm API integration with a [custom server](https://github.com/SimonPringleWallace/tool-tracker-server) hosted on
+  Heroku.

-  While 'The Hammer' provides a promising UI from the start, styling the many components and forms in an effecient and user friendly way proved challenging and the UI of the landing page post sign-in, while feasiblel, remains the focus of future work.
+  While 'The Hammer' provides a promising UI from the start, styling the many components and forms in an effecient and user friendly way proved challenging and the UI of the landing page post sign-in, while feasible, remains the focus of future work.

   Overall the greatest challenges came from the integration of new techniques